Warlock (1959 film)

-Fonda portrays Clay Blaisedell, a freelance marshal in the fictional town of Warlock with implacable methods of dealing with troublemakers.
+Fonda portrays Clay Blaisedell, a freelance marshal in the fictional town of Warlock with implacable methods of dealing with troublemakers, while Widmark portrays Johnny Gannon, a former outlaw who eventually becomes the town's deputy sheriff.
 A subplot centers on Blaisedell's club-footed assistant, Tom Morgan, played by Quinn, who has sublimated his relationships and ambition into a warped devotion to Blaisedell, the only person Morgan thinks does not look down on him for his disability.

 As in the earlier film Wichita (1955), the conflict of the law with the outlaw runs parallel to the resentment of the town's own leadership.

+Warlock was released on home video in various formats, including VHS and DVD, the most recent DVD version issued in 2005.
+In 2019, Twilight Time issued a limited edition of the film on blu-ray disc.
+The release, limited to 3,000 copies, features a new high-definition transfer of the film, and includes the original trailer and an isolated film score.

 Plot

 Warlock is a small Utah mining town of the early 1880s.
 Cowboys working for Abe McQuown often come into town, killing on a whim, and beating, humiliating and running out of town any deputy sheriff who tries to stand up to them.
 The Citizens' Committee decides to hire Clay Blaisedell, a renowned gunfighter, as town marshal in spite of the misgivings of some, such as old Judge Holloway.
 The town is not incorporated and does not have authority to have its own marshal.

 Blaisedell arrives with his devoted clubfooted friend, Tom Morgan, an expert gunman as well.
 Morgan has a reputation as a heavy-drinking gambler, but Blaisedell insists that he is part of the package.
+Morgan becomes the manager of the town's saloon.

 Their first encounter with McQuown's men is without bloodshed.
 The cowboys are intimidated by Blaisedell, and one, Johnny Gannon, stays behind, because he has become sick of their murderous ways.

 Morgan learns that his old flame, Lily Dollar, is coming to town on the stagecoach, accompanied by Bob Nicholson, brother of Big Ben Nicholson, who was recently killed by Blaisedell.
 Lily had left Morgan for Big Ben and knows that Morgan pushed Ben into challenging Blaisedell, who killed him.
 She wants Blaisedell dead to punish Morgan.

 Morgan sets out to meet the stagecoach, but sees from a distance it being robbed by some of McQuown's men.
 He takes advantage of the situation to kill Bob Nicholson unseen.
 Lily arrives in town and sees Morgan there.
-She believes that he pulled the trigger.
+She correctly guesses that he pulled the trigger.

 The robbers are arrested without incident by Blaisedell and a posse.
 Before taking them to Bright City for trial, the sheriff, who disapproves of Blaisedell, accepts Gannon's offer to become Warlock's new resident deputy.